Robotic Gas Source Localization with Probabilistic Mapping and Online Dispersion Simulation

 \subsection{Setup}

+The experimental validation of the proposed algorithm was carried out by performing both simulation and real-world testing.
+The benefit of using simulation is that it allows for easily repeatable experimentation under a wide range of scenarios and conditions, while the real-world experiments serve to verify that the results obtained in the simulations still hold under real, uncontrolled conditions.
+All configuration files for these experiments (both simulated and real), which include the input parameters of the algorithm, can be found on an online repository~\footnote{\url{https://github.com/MAPIRlab/Gas-Source-Localization}}.
+In the case of the simulated experiments, this includes not only the configuration of the robot and algorithm, but also all the data about the airflow, inlets and outlets, source release rate, \textit{etc}.

 For the simulations, we rely on GADEN~\cite{monroyGADEN3DGas2017}, a 3D gas dispersion simulator that employs CFD-based airflow.
-We tested the algorithm's performance under five different scenarios, taking place in three distinct environments (Fig.~\ref{fig:sim_experiments}).
-The first environment is a simplified version of a generic indoor location, featuring multiple rooms and walls, but no limited-height obstacles to fully explore the three-dimensionality of the gas dispersion process.
-The other two environments are models of real houses, and the specific scenarios considered have been selected from the VGR dataset~\cite{VGRDataset}.
-Experiments A1 and A2 (and, similarly, B1 and B2) take place in the same environment, but with a different configuration --\textit{i.e.}, the source is placed at a different location and/or the airflow inlets and outlets have changed.
+We tested the algorithm's performance under 20 different scenarios, taking place in five distinct environments (Fig.~\ref{fig:sim_experiments}).
+Two of these scenarios correspond to the real-world experiments.
+The environments are as follows:

+\begin{itemize} \item Environment A is a simplified version of a generic indoor location, featuring multiple rooms and walls, but no limited-height obstacles to fully explore the three-dimensionality of the gas dispersion process. \item Environments B and C are models of real houses, and the specific scenarios considered have been selected from the VGR dataset~\cite{VGRDataset}.
+These scenarios include significantly more complex geometry that prevents the airflow from being consistent in the vertical axis. \item Environments D and E are the scenarios for the two real world experiments.
+Environment D is a house, with similar characteristics to B and C. Environment E is a research laboratory.
+Both of these environments have also been used in simulation, to compare the results obtained there with those of the real experiments. \end{itemize}

+We label experiments that take place in the same environment with a number -- \textit{e.g.} experiments A1 and A2 both take place in environment A, but with a different configuration: the source is placed at a different location and/or the airflow inlets and outlets have changed.